Strattera for ADHD: Pros and Cons

 - Loss of appetite

 - Increased heart rate and blood pressure

 For adults, the most common side effects are:

 - Dry mouth

 - Problems urinating or pain when urinating

 Another disadvantage is that it takes three to four weeks of sustained used to reach full effectiveness.
 There may be a number of people that start this medication and give up before waiting a month to decide if it works.
-Some individuals with ADHD choose to take medication only as needed, when focus and attention for a period of time, and to not take it on days when concentration isn't required.
-If this is best for you, Strattera isn't an option, stimulant medications would be best.
+Some individuals with ADHD choose to take medication only as needed, when focus and attention are required for a period of time, and to not take it on days when concentration isn't required.
+If this is best for you, Strattera isn't an option.
+Stimulant medications would be best.